eadsjr/pgdoc/doc/TO_DO_LIST.md

 .
 TODO: clean up and finalize the install script
 TODO: Store(): more specific success validation
-TODO: document sequence integer limits of postgres here PS: store()
+TO DO: document sequence integer limits of postgres here PS: store()
 TODO: Determine the state of non-first level searches like this { o: 1, j:{ x: 1 } }... does { o: 1, j:{ x: 1, y:2 } } match?

 CRUD: